buzaXnov/cancer-classification/README.md

 Since you shouldn't be posting your password and tracking username for mlflow, you should look into secrets.yaml file.

 Q: Freezing layers means that frozen layers will not be trained?
+Q: Shouldn't my last layer be a softmax activation function?

 TODO:
 1. Implement quantized transfer learning after the entire project is completed: